Create Resources and Link with Tasks

 show output resource sheet chart view

-1. Create a new project in Visual Studio.
+1. Create a Visual Studio project.

 1Project project = new Project("New Project.mpp");